 For me, though, telling this group required greater risk precisely because they are experts.
 After the workshop I felt quite vulnerable.
 That evening, I could feel some of my own self-doubt creeping back in.
 Should I have told that story, I wondered.
 What will people think of me?

 Personal stories require risk – and they give great reward.
 But just how personal should you be?
 Mark Schenk likes to describe an ‘intimacy scale’ with stories.
 He says, ‘Some things you would never tell a client or an employee, just like there are other stories you would only tell your life partner.
 Even if a personal story makes a good business point, if it’s not appropriate, don’t use it.’

 Great advice.
 Mark and I agree that you want to be in the middle of the intimacy scale in a professional setting.
 In fact now that a few days have passed, I feel ready to share this story with all of you.

 So, when have you taken a risk with a personal story and has that given you a great reward?

 A six-month training program comprising a one-day workshop and a deliberate practice program.
 Learn How to influence, engage and inspire with stories.

 About Claire Scobie

-Sydney based, Claire is an award-winning author and business journalist who understands how the power of story can change minds.
-A writing mentor, speaker and facilitator, she helps leaders discover their authentic voice and unlocks the human stories within organisations to foster unity.
+Sydney based Claire is an award-winning author and business journalist who helps leaders discover their authentic voice and unlocks the human stories within ASX-listed companies, arts bodies and Indigenous agencies to foster unity and transform culture.

 Send this to friend